 - 6 tablespoons curds or yogurt

-- Half and onion with a fork struck through (to use as a brush) or a pastry brush
+- Half an onion with a fork struck through to use as a brush or a pastry brush

 - Sesame oil or any other vegetable oil to fry

-- Heat a dosa griddle or a flat pan until it is hot.
-Sprinkle some water to cool it slightly so the pouring of the batter is easy, and immediately brush the pan with oil.
+Heat a dosa griddle or a flat pan until it is hot.
+Sprinkle some water (1/2 teaspoon) to cool it slightly so the pouring of the batter is easy, and immediately brush the pan with oil.
+Then, rub it all over the pan with a piece of onion (the cut side facing down).
 Ladle the batter onto the pan and spread it around the pan with the bottom of the ladle — start from the middle and spiral outwards.

-- Sprinkle a little oil over it, place a lid over the pan and let it cook for 45-60 seconds.
-You could keep the pan open too.
+Sprinkle a little oil over it, and pour a little more oil all around the dosa.
+Place a lid over the pan and let it cook for 45-60 seconds.
+You could keep the pan open too — but you’ll have to eyeball the cooking time.
+The lid helps trap the heat and moisture.

-- Flip it over and let the other side cook the same way.
+Flip it over and let the other side cook, this time on low heat for 60 seconds (because by the time this side is cooked through, your pan will be less hot).
 Ensure both sides are browned well.

 Serving: Serve hot.
 It can be reheated on the pan if you’re eating it later.